abcsFrederick/CHAMPAGNE/docs/guide/spike-in.md

 genome to account for differences in sequencing depth or other technical variations between samples.

+Samples are grouped by antibody when calculating the scaling factors.
+Inputs are excluded from this calculation.

 ### Spike-in options

 You must set the `spike_genome` parameter to the name of a [supported genome](genomes.md#spike-in-genomes)